ChenjieSU/always_learning_google_products/google_analytics/03-advanced_google_analytics/part_2.md

   - Filters apply only after they are created (not retroactively)
   - It may take up to 24 hours for filters to apply
   - Sequence is important:
-    - To adjust: Admin -> Filters (in View column, to the right) -> Assign Filter Order (NOT seeing this in demo acct)
+    - To adjust: Admin -> Filters (in View column, to the right) -> Assign Filter Order
+      - Not seeing this in demo acct, and other accounts do not have any filters
   - Can share filters between views
     - Note: Changing a filter in one view changes it in all views
 - Use the Test view to test a filter before using it in the master view